VideoProc Converter

 Creative Mode

 Creative Mode reimagines and enhances details of the original video, effectively generating new visual information that wasn't present in the source material.
-This mode offers two strength options:
+This mode offers two strength options (now three):

 • Subtle: Adds gentle details while maintaining the general character of the original footage